 4. Assign a sample work

-To gain a sense of candidates' personalities and aptitudes, many firms use tests, work samples, or similar assessment tools.
+To gain a sense of candidates' personalities and aptitudes, many firms use tests, work samples, or similar assessment tools (See The ROI of ATS).
 Such an assignment help provide a chance to reflect, interact and collaborate with an applicant.

 This is an area where Blinkist, a Germany-based company, excels.
 The nonfiction book summary service offers candidates an outline of what to expect before each assessment or interview, including the names of persons they'll meet and some resources to help them prepare.